-\ind We also provide a general statement and proof of a conditional propagation of chaos result, Proposition \ref{prop::condconvres}, which generalizes \cite[Proposition 2.2(i)]{Szn91} (often used to establish propagation of chaos).
-This result essentially states that certain empirical measures provide consistent estimators of the conditional distribution of two agents' latent beliefs conditioned on their interaction history.
-A similar result is established by \cite{BayWu21} in the context of the class of interacting particle system studied there.
+\ind The conditional propagation of chaos result essentially states that certain empirical measures provide consistent estimators of the conditional distribution of two agents' latent beliefs conditioned on their interaction history.
+A similar result is shown in \cite{BayWu21} in the context of the class of interacting particle systems studied there.
 To the best of our knowledge, our article is the first to establish simple, general conditions under which conditional propagation of chaos holds for generic models.

-\ind Lastly, in Appendix \ref{sec::useful}, we introduce a number of useful lemmas (including several conditional convergence lemmas) which, despite our best efforts, we were unable to find in the literature.
-Of note is a conditional Slutzky's lemma, which is helpful for proving the joint weak convergence of a large collection of random variables for which certain marginal weak limits are known.